step-/i18n-table/README.md

 Advanced feature not available with `Makefile`: extract gettext message IDs from markdown files (requires the `mdview` command).

 Note that using `make-pot.sh` is just an option because xgettext.sh is all you need to generate a .pot file for the i18n\_table function.

+### Makefile

+The supplied sample [Makefile](Makefile) and [project.mk](project.mk) could be used instead of `make-pot.sh`.
+Compared to the latter the makefiles are easier to configure and maintain.
+To configure, make a backup copy of `project.mk` then edit the basic settings in `project.mk` to reflect your project.
+You should not need to edit `Makefile`.

+Feature not available with `make-pot.sh`: insert comment block from a plain text file, like [com/default_notes.com](com/default_notes.com).
+Alternatively, `Makefile` can also insert comments from a `make-pot.cfg` configuration file, just like `make-pot.sh` can.

+Note that using `Makefile` is just an option because xgettext.sh is all you need to generate a .pot file for the i18n\_table function.